-There are risks today that didn’t exist ever before in the real estate industry.
-In this webinar, attorney Mark Carlson from Carlson Law Group and Dave Miller, Regional Vice President with Fidelity National Home Warranty, cut through the confusion.
+There are risks today that never existed before in the real estate industry.
+In this webinar, Mark Carlson, attorney from Carlson Law Group and Dave Miller, Regional Vice President with Fidelity National Home Warranty, cut through the confusion.
 They take this complex topic and break it down into easily digestible pieces of information which can help your real estate business stay on track during the pandemic.

 This comprehensive and informative session covers:

 - An overview of the current CAR forms and when you need to use them

 - Best practices for real estate professionals during the pandemic

 - How to document the sellers’ wishes about what is and is not allowed in the showing of their properties

 - Other potential risks and issues you may face in the course of real estate transactions during the pandemic

 Watch the full webinar, listen to the podcast, or read the transcript below:

 Laura Prouse: Thanks for joining us today for COVID forms and best practices in a COVID world.
 I’m Laura Prouse with CRES Insurance Services.
 Today we’re welcoming attorney Mark Carlson from the Carlson Law Group.
 Mark has been defending real estate professionals since 1993, and has worked with CRES for over 20 years as a founding member of our legal panel.
 Along with Mark, we have Dave Miller, regional vice president with Fidelity National Home Warranty.
 Dave manages the CRES advantage home warranty plan.
 (When CRES real estate E&O members provide a Fidelity Home Warranty to their sellers, it includes $25,000 in Seller’s E&O protection).